JawaBaliIBM/Gaia/README.md

 To run the scripts with Python, you can follow the steps below:

-1. Create a Python virtual environment folder, and activate it
+1. Create a Python virtual environment, and activate it
     ```sh
-        python -m venv env
+        virtualenv env
         source env/bin/activate
     ```
 2. Install the required Python packages defined in requirements.txt